 I welcome clients from all sexualities, genders, races, and relationship structures.
 One of my intentions is to create a space where you can authentically be yourself, practice curiosity about all parts of your life and experiences - even those parts of yourself that may seem to conflict with one another - and find ways to live at peace with yourself.
+In doing so, it is my hope that together we can discover more ways for you to experience greater vitality, pleasure and connection.
 I believe that it is not just my training, skills and experience or merely your motivation for change that are vital for ensuring progress in our work together, but also that our therapeutic working relationship be one of mutual respect, collaboration, trust and open communication.
 I am an active, relational therapist who provides a safe and supportive space so clients may openly express and explore their feelings, beliefs, experiences and challenges, while being met with respectful feedback, guidance and insight.

-Specializing in somatic psychotherapy with adults, I use a body-awareness approach to guide clients in accessing their innate capacity towards self-regulation & healing.
-My therapeutic approach draws from Somatic Experiencing®, Attachment Theory, Interpersonal Neurobiology, Mindfulness-based Cognitive Therapy and DBT-informed therapy, as well as the research of Brené Brown.
-I tailor my approach in therapy, using evidence-based treatments that are specifically appropriate to your individual needs and issues.
+Specializing in somatic psychotherapy with adults, I use a body-awareness approach to guide clients in accessing their innate capacity towards self-regulation, healing, embodiment & pleasure.
+My therapeutic approach draws from Somatic Experiencing®, Attachment Theory, Interpersonal Neurobiology, Mindfulness-based Cognitive Therapy, DBT-informed therapy, as well as the research of Brené Brown.
+My training and skills as a Clinical Sexologist inform my work with individuals and couples in sex & relationship therapy.
+Using evidence-based treatments that are specifically appropriate to your individual needs and issues, we work collaboratively towards meeting your goals for healing, wellness and living the life you desire.

 My goal is to assist you in relating more easily to others and yourself, becoming more skillful and effective in your efforts at home and work, and finding greater balance in your life.
-I am guided by the belief that all clients are wonderfully unique and possess their own strengths, skills, internal resources and insights which I strive to support and enhance throughout our work together.
-I also believe that the common humanity we share is the desire to be seen, understood and loved, and to experience meaningful connection and purpose in our lives.
+I am guided by the belief that all clients are unique and possess their own strengths, skills, internal resources and insights which I strive to support and enhance throughout our work together.
+I also believe that the common humanity we share is the desire to be seen, understood and loved, and to experience meaningful connection, purpose, and pleasure in our lives.

 Licensed Clinical Social Worker